 So, what can you expect from explantation surgery?

 So what is En Bloc implant removal?
-This is when you remove the capsule and the implant in one piece, with the implant still within the balloon of capsule.
+This is when you remove the capsule and the implant in one piece, with the implant still within the capsule.

 Not all implants can be removed en bloc though.
 For most surgeons, en bloc is always the preference, however there are some circumstances that might change this preference.